-• Changes in IAS 1 Presentation of financial statements (effective for annual periods from 01.01.2024, adopted by the EC).
+• Amendments in IAS 1 Presentation of financial statements (effective for annual periods from 01.01.2024, not adopted by the EC).
 These changes are aimed at the criteria for classifying liabilities as current and non-current.
-According to them, an entity classifies its liabilities as current or non-current depending on the rights that exist at the end of the reporting period and is not affected by the probability of whether it will exercise its right to defer settlement of the liabilities.
+According to them, the entity classifies its liabilities as current or non-current depending on the rights that exist at the end of the reporting period and is not affected by the probability of whether it will exercise its right to defer settlement of the liabilities.
 The amendments clarify that "settlement" of liabilities means the transfer to a third party of cash, equity instruments, other assets or services.
 The classification does not apply to derivatives in convertible liabilities, which are themselves equity instruments.
 Changes are applied retrospectively.
+Management is in the process of researching, analyzing and evaluating the effects of changes that would have an impact on the accounting policy and on the classification and presentation of the Group's liabilities.